-The Trent Hill Center for Children and Families is named for the founder's father, F. Trent Hill, Jr. Trent Hill passed away in December 2012 due to Pick's Disease, a rare degenerative brain disease.
+The Trent Hill Center is named for the founder's father, F. Trent Hill, Jr. Trent Hill passed away in December 2012 due tofrontotemporal degeneration, a rare degenerative brain disease.
 Trent was well-respected as an accomplished finance professional, church member and trustee, active community member, husband, father, son, and brother.
 He was bright, wise, kind, and just.
 He loved children, and opened his doors to many local children in need of guidance, acceptance, money, or support.
-The organization is a celebration of and commitment to him, his values and ideals, and the importance of family.

-Scottie Hill, MS, LISW-CP, LCSW is the founder and President of the Trent Hill Center for Children and Families.
+Scottie Hill, MS, LISW-CP, LCSW is the founder and CEO/Executive Director of the Trent Hill Center.
 In addition, she works as a technical advisor to the World Trade Center Health Program, a program that provides medical, mental health, and social work services to first responders, survivors, workers, and others who sustained toxic exposures and psychological stressors in the aftermath of the September 11, 2001 terrorist attacks on the World Trade Center in New York City, the Pentagon in Washington, D.C., and due to an airplane crash in Shanksville, PA.

 Scottie was raised in Hartsville, S.C.
 After graduating from Hartsville High School, she completed her bachelor’s degree from the University of North Carolina at Chapel Hill.
 Immediately after, she moved to New York City to pursue a Master of Science in Social Work from Columbia University.
 She has a clinical social work license in New York State and South Carolina.

-Becky Hill, Executive Director, is a 2003 graduate of Clemson University with a Bachelor's of Sociology.
+Becky Hill, Residential Director, has been involved in the development and growth of the Trent Hill Center since its inception.
+She is a 2003 graduate of Clemson University with a Bachelor's of Sociology.
+Becky is currently pursuing her Master's in Social Work degree from Fordham University.
 Upon graduation, Becky moved to New York City where she held the position of Director of Staffing with Green Key Resources.
 From 2013 to 2017, Becky worked with Sonoco Products Company in Corporate Human Resources as the University Relations Specialist.
 In addition to her professional experience, Becky has volunteered her time with Camp Pee Dee Retreat Center, First Presbyterian Church children’s music program, and the First Presbyterian Church Early Childhood Education Program.
-She is currently enrolled with the University of South Carolina in the Master's of Business Administration program.